TOP Expert Tips to Choose the Ideal Entry Doors Lock

 Handlesets

-Decorative—elegantly designed and often used with ornamental front doors that have specialty glass.
+- Decorative – elegantly designed and often used with ornamental front doors that have specialty glass.
 They usually include a thumb-opening handle with deadbolt.

-Lever-handle—easy-open styles come in straight and curved designs.
+- Lever-handle – easy-open styles come in straight and curved designs.
 The two-piece configuration has a key lock handle and thumb-turn deadbolt.

-Door knob—simple, inexpensive designs are available in a variety of looks and finishes.
+- Door knob – simple, inexpensive designs are available in a variety of looks and finishes.
 Can be used alone or with a deadbolt for extra security.

 Electronic/Keyless Locks

-Have a little more to spend on security?
-You may want to choose a high-tech option for your front door lock.
-PC Magazine has reviewed several types on the market and provides a great comparison of the features for the top-rated models.
 These are pretty easy to use and don’t need a key to operate the deadbolt.
 Some models include an analog key pad where you punch in a custom code.
 Others have touchscreens or have Bluetooth connectivity to be opened via a smartphone app.

 Additional features use a key fob entry, fingerprint recognition, integrated cameras, alarm systems and even an auto-unlock option that opens the door upon approach.
-Smart locks connect with smart home hubs that will allow you to monitor your home and control the locks remotely Many also have a redundant key option in case the electronic feature malfunctions.
+Smart locks connect with smart home hubs that will allow you to monitor your home and control the locks remotely.
+Many also have a redundant key option in case the electronic feature malfunctions.

 Latch or Chain Interior Lock